saiful-repository/Hangfire-Sample/README.md

 # Hangfire Schedule Job Sample

 ## Overview
 This is a **Hangfire** application that calls an API on a scheduled basis using a cron expression every minute.
-Hangfire is a better approach than a Windows service for similar tasks.
-It can also be used for executing background jobs.
+Hangfire offers a better approach than a Windows service for similar tasks and can also be used for executing background jobs.
 With Hangfire, you can monitor the scheduled job status.
+For persistent data, LiteDB is used here, but SQL Server can also be used.

 ## Features
 **Cron-based Scheduling for precise job execution timing**